-Now that half of my kindergarten students are back in the classroom, I have rediscovered my love for hands-on literacy centers.
+Now that half of my kindergarten students are back in the classroom, I have rediscovered my love for hands-on digraphs in literacy centers.
 Even though I LOVE Boom Cards™ and Google Slides™, there just isn’t anything like the experience of a literacy center in kindergarten.

 We have about 15-20 minutes every morning for drop-off.
 This is a huge chunk of time that I needed my students to work independently.
 So as my students come in, they choose a literacy center and get started.
 I love this routine because it also allows me to target specific skills for students.